 Early Intervention divorce mediation in Texas is a way to divorce without the long, drawn-out battle.

 Stay out of court – get on with your life.

-A: Attorneys can not only provide legal advice, but also peace of mind.
+We highly recommend you do, and we have found the good ones!
 We have a list of cooperative focused attorneys we recommend who respect the wishes of those trying to divorce in a non-litigated manner.
 We have also negotiated fees with these attorneys for you to keep the cost of divorce lower.
-However, if you already have an attorney we are happy to work with the person you choose.

 The costs of the attorney and court filing fees typically range from $1,500 to $4,500 per attorney.

 *In contrast, the average cost of divorce in Texas is $15,300 without minor children and $23,500 with minor children.
 We help